 While it can be uncomfortable to send a feedback survey to candidates we’ve disqualified, it’s an important data point to collect because it helps us know whether we’re creating a meaningful, timely process for all involved.
 And it’s always great to know that even a rejected candidate still has positive things to say about our process.

 At Help Scout, we are always talking about ways to put our customers first.
-When it comes to hiring, our customers are our candidates, and we aim to carry that same mantra along the way.
+When it comes to hiring, our candidates are our customers, and we aim to carry that same mantra along the way.

-Talented candidates — especially those who wish to work remotely — often have multiple companies falling at their feet, so ensuring you have a human, empathetic and inclusive process can often be the differentiating factor that will say more about your company’s values than your career page ever could.
+Talented candidates — especially those who wish to work remotely — often have multiple companies vying for their attention, so ensuring you have a human, empathetic, and inclusive process can often be the differentiating factor that will say more about your company’s values than your career page ever could.